-The C-20 and C-30 Air-Cooled lasers incorporate heat sinks cooled by forced air (blown by fans).
+The C-40 Air-Cooled laser incorporates heat sinks cooled by forced air (blown by fans).
 The four fans draw 1 A of current when supplied with the required 48 VDC electrical power.
 Running the fans at higher voltages will reduce the operating life and is strongly discouraged.
-The user must provide the correct voltage polarity to the fans in order for the airflow direction and resulting volume to be sufficient to cool the laser adequately.
+The user must provide the correct voltage polarity to the fans in order for the airflow direction and the resulting volume to be sufficient to cool the laser adequately.